jerrimus/xmrgui/README.md

   ____

-If you would like to donate as thanks or encouragement to keep working on this project my xmr, eth,m and btc wallets are below.
+If you would like to donate as thanks or encouragement to keep working on this project my xmr.

-BTC - 1F26dDocb9K7EQZfHz1EsnKKCdyPCMKxmD

-ETH - 0xb8452276e642885c3c7da84bca41cf43590af5a0

-DSH - XySqwqHGJnjbTSxe9QMnTGCmNXENRcCc5H

 XRM - 48EE538ATaagrtvQwSKy2PSmVxARCpmrqVR9dpZ6w8jsCoerXcSXnriHaU3mj14xKsChzcxs1aWRiMMnsPWabHFEGVQUmhq